apache/trafficserver/doc/appendices/command-line/traffic_server.en.rst

 should not commonly be needed, it may be beneficial in memory-constrained environments or where the working set is highly variable.

+.. option:: -F, --disable_pfreelist

+Disable free list in ProxyAllocator which were left out by the -f option.
+Please note that this option is a temporary, testing option, and will be removed in the future.

 .. option:: -o LEVEL, --dprintf_level LEVEL

 .. option:: -R LEVEL, --regression LEVEL